Risks to Mobile Phones and Tablets

 Some phone companies store your data on their server.
 Do you trust your phone company to keep your data secure?
 Phones may not be the best place to store valuable or personal information.

 Phone conversations can easily be overheard.
-Passwords, credit card numbers and other identifiable information may be best discussed in a private place.
+Passwords, credit card numbers, and other identifiable information is best discussed in a private place.

-If Bluetooth settings are not correctly configured an attacker can retrieve address book, call history and other information from a target phone, or send a virus over a Bluetooth connection.
-To avoid these problems, simply disable the Bluetooth component until you need it.
+If Bluetooth settings are not correctly configured an attacker can retrieve address book, call history, and other information from a target phone, or send a virus over a Bluetooth connection.
+To avoid these problems, be sure to disable the Bluetooth component until you need it.

 Before and After a Device Goes Missing